alvaradojl/fabric-deploy/vars/README.md

+This directory provide typical cloud and fabric network setting files, there two two types of the files in this directory.
+One type is the cloud setting file such as aws.yml, azure.yml, os.yml.
+This type of files provide information about a particular cloud, and also indicate provisioning size which ultimately determines the fabric network size.
+The other type of the files is the fabric network configuration.
+The details how the files should be organized are provided below in the Setup the fabric network section.

 ## Run the script to provision docker hosts.

 This step is to provision a set of virtual servers from an OpenStack cloud.